-The net proceeds from the sale of this property will be deposited into the permanent fund for the beneficiary of Public Schools.
+The net proceeds from the sale of this property will be deposited into the permanent fund for the beneficiaries of Public Schools and Reservoirs.

 Financing will be offered for this parcel at a variable interest rate of prime plus 2.5% or 7.5%, whichever is greater.
 A down payment of 10% and closing costs will be due at the auction.
 The remaining balance can be financed for up to a 20 year term.